Harzandi dialect: Grammar

-Like other languages and dialects of the Iranian language family, Harzani follows a subject–object–verb (SOV) word order.
+Similar to other languages and dialects of the Iranian language family, Harzani follows a subject–object–verb (SOV) word order.
 It has nine vowels, and shares a consonant inventory with Persian.
 It further exhibits a split-ergative case system: its present tense is structured to follow nominative-accusative patterning, while its past tense follows ergative-absolutive.

 One characteristic that distinguishes Harzani from related Northwestern Iranian languages is its change from an intervocalic /d/ to an /r/.
 It also has a tendency to lengthen its vowels.
 For instance, it has the closed vowel /oe/.

-Nouns and Pronouns
+Nouns and pronouns

 Nouns and pronouns in Harzani do not reflect grammatical gender, but they do express case.
 Nouns, in particular, encode two cases: direct and oblique case, the first of which is not rendered morphologically, but the second is by attaching a suffix.
 Meanwhile, personal pronouns have three cases: direct, oblique, and possessive.

+Harzandi, similar to closely related Zaza, Karingani and Sangsari, lacks possessive enclitics.
+Harzandi pronouns are i: man, you: te, he: a, she: a, we: âmâ, you: šemā, they: âvoy.

 Verbs

 Verbs in Harzani are inflected for present tense and past tense.
 Information concerning person and number is reflected in suffixes that attach to these two verb stems.
 Modal and aspectual information is expressed using prefixes.
+Harzandi, similar to closely related Zaza, derives its present stem from the old Iranian present participle /*-ant/.

-Numeral System
+Numeral system

-Part of Harzani's counting system is as follows: